 Although his new board had given him carte blanche to change the leadership team, he advised them that he didn’t think he would need to replace many people.
 Alan’s initial assessment of the company’s failed management was that it was the system—and not the people—that was the problem.
 His solution was to use a peer accountability system that had worked well for him in the past.
 The main part of this system was a weekly leadership meeting he called the “business plan review” (BPR).

 Every week, each leadership team was expected to present a color-coded update of his or her progress toward meeting key company goals.
 Projects that were on track or ahead of schedule were coded green, yellow indicated that there were potential issues or concerns, and red flagged those programs that were behind schedule or off plan.
+Learn more about Decisions structured agenda for businesses.

 For the first few weeks everyone came to the meeting with all their goals coded green.
 The culture of the company encouraged internal competition and no one wanted to admit to being off track or having problems.
 Initially, the leadership team resisted the BPR.
 They had important work to do and didn’t have time for these mandatory weekly sessions.
 They were used to working in their own ‘kingdoms’, where their authority was unquestioned and they were in total control.
 They usually kept to themselves and stayed out of each other’s way.
 When the leadership team came together, they were fierce competitors.
 Alan’s expectation was that they would become skilled collaborators.
 They would come together for weekly sessions where they would provide honest reports and be accountable to each other.
 To the leadership team this appeared like a crazy idea and a sure route to unemployment.